All Episodes

 And as I got older, I began to realize that's just not the case.

-And I wondered why isn't it the case?
+And I wondered, why isn't it the case?

-You see what happened, for example, to Donald Trump.
+You see what happened, for example, to Donald Trump, three years of never-ending Trump-Russia conspiracy theory lies, right?

-And now we know because the people in the room have told us that he authorized up to 20,000 troops uh days before.
+And now we know because the people in the room have told us that he authorized up to 20,000 troops days before.

 But the committee will say, well, he didn't call up the troops that day.

-No, he authorized it two days earlier, and the jurisdiction to call up the troops were Nancy Pelosi, Muriel Bowser, and the Sergeant of Arms House Senate, but they're not going to talk to those people.
+And the jurisdiction to call up the troops were Nancy Pelosi, Muriel Bowser, and the Sergeant of Arms House Senate.

 So you see the way the political arena works.

-Let me ask you, why would any smart person want to subject themselves and their family to that hell?
+Let me ask you: why would any smart person want to subject themselves and their family to that hell?

-I'm and I'm asking honestly.
+And I'm asking honestly.

-You mean like to January 6th?
+You mean like to January 6th, like what happened there?

 I'm a conservative.